 “I want to be a part of changing that culture and ensuring that our local food environments integrate fruits and vegetables into all food spaces.
 Through my research I hope to learn more about how our diet affects our bodies in terms of inflammation and the microbiome.
 I am interested in learning what foods work best for us in reducing inflammation and how they may play a role in cancer prevention.”

-Lofton’s most recent work is subsidized through the Center for Health Equity Research Chicago (CHER Chicago), a National Institutes of Health-funded Center of Excellence based out of the UI Cancer Center and the UIC School of Public Health, in collaboration with the University of Chicago Medicine.
+Lofton’s most recent work is subsidized through the Center for Health Equity Research Chicago (CHER Chicago), a National Institutes of Health-funded Center of Excellence based out of the University of Illinois Cancer Center and the UIC School of Public Health, in collaboration with the University of Chicago Medicine.
 The program is dedicated to researching how various social structures and determinants contribute to the health of marginalized groups.